Kettle Creek State Park

 Snowmobiling: Snowmobiles must stay on designated trails and have a current registration.
 Park trails connect to many miles of trails in the surrounding Sproul State Forest.

 Ice Fishing: The 167-acre Kettle Creek Reservoir is stocked with trout for the winter season.
+Ice thickness is not monitored.

 Environmental Education and Interpretation